Mnehmos/rpg-mcp/README.md

 [![Tests](https://img.shields.io/badge/tests-800%2B%20passing-brightgreen.svg)]()
 [![Tools](https://img.shields.io/badge/MCP%20tools-145+-blue.svg)]()

-**A deterministic, schema-driven, multi-world simulation engine for embodied AI agents.**
+**A rules-enforced RPG backend that turns any LLM into a game master who can't cheat.**

+---

+## What Is This?
+(Start Here)

+**You are the player.
+The AI is the dungeon master.**

+You talk to an AI (Claude, GPT, etc.) in natural language.
+You say things like "I attack the goblin" or "I search the room for traps."
+The AI narrates what happens and describes the world.

+**The difference from pure AI storytelling:** This engine enforces the rules.
+When you attack, it actually rolls dice, checks armor class, calculates damage, and updates HP in a real database.
+The AI can't just decide you hit or miss—the math happens, and both you and the AI see the result.

+### What can you actually do?

+- **Explore procedurally generated worlds** with 28+ biome types
+- **Fight enemies** using D&D 5e-style combat (initiative, AC, damage rolls, death saves)
+- **Cast spells** with real slot tracking—if you're out of slots, you can't cast
+- **Manage inventory** with equipment slots, weight, and item properties
+- **Complete quests** with tracked objectives and rewards
+- **Interact with NPCs** who remember your conversations across sessions
+- **Everything persists**—close the game, come back tomorrow, your character is exactly where you left them

+### Who is this for?

+- **Solo RPG players** who want AI-driven adventures with mechanical integrity
+- **People frustrated with AI RPGs** that fall apart when you ask "wait, how much HP do I have?"
+- **Developers** building AI game integrations who need a reference implementation

+### How do I play?

+1. Install the MCP server (see Installation below)
+2. Connect it to Claude Desktop (or any MCP-compatible client)
+3. Tell the AI: "Let's start a new game.
+Create a character for me."
+4. Play naturally—the AI handles narration, the engine handles mechanics

+---

+## For Developers

-RPG-MCP is not a game—it's a **world kernel**.
-It provides the physics, constraints, persistence, and deterministic execution layer that allows LLM agents to inhabit a simulated reality with real bodies, real limits, and real consequences.
+RPG-MCP is a **world kernel**—the physics, constraints, persistence, and deterministic execution layer that allows LLM agents to inhabit a simulated reality with real bodies, real limits, and real consequences.

 ---